hussainjaura/Hussain-Portfolio/README.md

 # Hussain Jaura – Developer Portfolio
-Welcome!
+### Welcome!
 This repository serves as a central hub for showcasing my coding projects.
+I'm a passionate Software Engineering student at Solent University, Southampton, with a strong enthusiasm for full-stack development and problem-solving.
+Each project here reflects my commitment to learning, building, and continuously improving as a developer.
+You'll find a variety of technologies, frameworks, and concepts I’ve explored through hands-on development.

-Each project demonstrates different skills, technologies, and frameworks I've worked with.
-Scroll below to explore live demos, code, documentation, and a little about me.
+Scroll below to explore live demos, source code, documentation, and a little more about me.

 ## Projects
 ### 1. Jaura & Co Clothing Website (Internship Project)